+2.5.
 Quality attributes

-The developed value added samples were evaluated for their chemical analysis such as moisture content, protein content, crude fat content, ash content, carbohydrate content and also for the sensory evaluation.
+The developed value-added samples were evaluated for their chemical analysis such as moisture content, protein content, crude fat content, ash content, carbohydrate content and also for the sensory evaluation.
 The procedures used for the determination of these parameters are given below.

+2.5.1.
 Moisture content.